 So, just a few months before the deadline, I hit upon the fifth idea which was what eventually became Orange Blues: Creature Comforts in space.
 Film interviews with people, animate the results, and you’re golden.
 While I’m an utterly shit interviewer and thought I’d completely fucked up the project as a result, when I whittled down the hour or so of interview material into roughly 13 minutes of film… it clicked in a way I was utterly shocked by.
 I’ve never been as surprised with the final result of something I’ve worked on as I was with the “story” content of this film.
 Listening to the hour-long unedited version of the material was thoroughly depressing, it was tediously boring and had zero substance to it.
 To this day I don’t know how I managed to make as engaging a product as I did with the thoroughly lackluster material I had shot.

 Where I actually did fuck up was with the animation.
 I’d never done anything animated beyond the slideshow stuff in Pointless Bob and Through the Fourth Wall or the seriously limited character animation in the two tests with Ciera, and I didn’t give myself the time to get the visuals to an acceptable level.
 Hell, my general inability to get work done and leave everything to the last minute resulted in me having to do all of the character animation in just under 18 hours.
 Really.
 Designing the characters, building the puppets, and animating all the dialogue, both in the talking heads and the orange background stuff.
 13 minutes of it.
 In 18 hours.

-For now though, here is my heavily compromised original execution of Orange Blues.
+For now though, here is the heavily compromised original version of Orange Blues.